Home » Other Services » Frequently Asked Questions

 What should I do if someone is being attacked by a vicious animal?

-For immediate assistance with any life threatening situation involving an animal, call 911.
+For immediate assistance with any life threatening situation involving an animal to a human, call 911.

 Yikes...I lost my pet!

 Visit Animal Services at 4517 N. Main Street and look for your pet right away.
 If your pet is not at the shelter, please complete a lost pet report and check our Found Books before leaving.
 Visit the shelter often to see if your pet has been found.
 Be sure to ask for a Lost Pet information sheet for more information.
 We recommend coming to the facility every day to view the stray ward for your lost pet.
+Stray cats with no identification are place for adoption right away.
+Dogs are kept for 7 days with no ID and 10 days if they have an ID.
 For more information, go to our Lost and Found link our website.

 Do you adopt animals at your facility?